Xilinx/VMC_Help/AIE/Window_Function/README.md

 Window function implementation targeted for AI Engines.
 This block is applies a windowing function such as Hamming to a frame of input data samples.
+It is usually used in conjunction with an FFT block.

 ## Parameters

 #### Input/Output data type

-Describes the type of individual data samples input/output of the dynamic point FFT.
+Describes the type of individual data samples input/output of the FFT.
 It can be cint16, cint32, or cfloat types.

-#### Window coefficients data type
+#### Function coefficient data type

 Describes the type of individual coefficients of the filter taps.
 It should be one of int16, int32, or float and must also satisfy the